Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

         ]
         ```

-When write data to a SQL Table data node, the `SQLTableDataNode.write()^` method can take several datatype as the input:
+When writing data to a SQL Table data node, the `SQLTableDataNode.write()^` method can take several datatype as the input:

 - list of lists or list of tuples
 - numpy array